To restrict an existing Internal User (User A) such that they can only access one or two workspaces, you'll follow these steps.

 If the User Group has not already been created you will need to create a new group.
-You can create a new group by entering the name and clicking Create Group.
+You can create a new group by clicking Create Group.
 To view or to modify a group’s membership, or to delete a group, highlight the group name and click the appropriate button.

-3) Now that User A has been assigned to a User Group, that group will then need to be added to the Cabinet.
-Go to the Cabinet Admin page by clicking on the Cabinet name at the bottom of the Repository Admin page:
+3) Now that User A has been assigned to a User Group, that group will then need to be added to the cabinet.
+Go to the Cabinet Administration page by clicking on the cabinet name at the bottom of the Repository Administration page:

 On the Cabinet Administration page, scroll down to the section called “Cabinet Security.”
-You should see the User Group you just created in the list on the left.
+You should see the User Group you just created in the list.

 First, give the "all others" group access to the cabinet, by clicking on the group name and click the “Add” button to add them to the Cabinet Membership List.
 Then remove the Internal Users group from the cabinet membership list.

 Next, add User A's group to the cabinet, but give them No Default Access to the cabinet.
 This means that User A is a member of the cabinet but they do not have access to any folders or documents inside yet.
 Once that is done, scroll down and click the Submit button.